 Meet Amber: group fitness instructor, weights enthusiast, and macros expert.
-Oh, and she’s a NASM CPT, RN, a wife, and mother of 4 too!
+Oh, and she’s an RN, a wife, and mother of 4 too!

 I’m a wife and mother to 4 active kids.
 I graduated from college with a Bachelor’s Degree in Nursing and practiced as a Registered Nurse for several years while my husband was in school.
 After he graduated and our circumstances changed, I quit working as a nurse and started pursuing fitness as a career.
-I began working as a group fitness instructor and now have progressed to starting my own coaching business which included getting my Certified Personal Training certificate.
+I began working as a group fitness instructor and now have progressed to starting my own coaching business and am currently working on my Certified Personal Training certificate.

 I grew up with a mom who was a fitness instructor.
 She taught step aerobics classes at the YMCA as early as I can remember.
 When I turned 14 and was allowed in the weight room at the YMCA, my mom took me there and walked me through how to lift weights.
 It never occurred to me that weightlifting was something only guys did.
 My mom was an awesome example of a woman and mother who put her health and fitness at the top of her priority list and I grew up seeing how that made her a better mom, wife, and woman.

-Several years back, I decided to get serious about lifting and scheduled time outside of the weekly group fitness classes I teach to lift on my own in the weight room.
-I ended up teaching classes 3 days a week and then lifting on my own 3 days a week.
+About a year ago I decided to get serious about lifting and scheduled time outside of the weekly group fitness classes I teach to lift on my own in the weight room.
+I currently teach classes 3 days a week and lift on my own 3 days a week.
 I’ve added so much more muscle with the additional strength training added in, and I enjoy being able to listen to my own tunes and focus just on myself and what my body can accomplish.

 If you’ve got PR’s to chase, give your muscles a chance to rebuild and repair to help you come back stronger and better than ever before.
 Make your muscles happy and your taste buds pop with IdealLean BCAA’s!